Shareholder Letter

 Dear Fellow Shareholders,

-The MP63 Fund (DRIPX) continues to follow the investing guidelines that were established at its inception in March 1999: At least 80% of it’s assets are invested in what we consider to be high-quality companies that pay dividends and offer the option to invest directly through the company-sponsored Dividend Reinvestment Plan (DRIP).
-As portfolio managers, we make an effort to minimize fund expenses and we are mindful of the effect of capital gains for those who are invested in a taxable account.
-The Fund’s expense ratio during the 2024 fiscal year, which spans from 3/1/2023 to 2/29/24 was 0.72%, which compares favorably with 0.80% for Large-Cap No-Load funds.
-This relatively low expense ratio is more remarkable given the Fund’s relatively small asset base compared with the billion-dollar funds in this category.
+The MP63 Fund (DRIPX) continues to follow the investing guidelines established at its inception in 1999: At least 80% of assets are invested in high-quality companies that pay dividends and offer the option to invest directly through a Dividend Reinvestment Plan (DRIP).
+The Fund’s Expense Ratio during fiscal 2025 was 0.73%, comparing favorably with Large-Cap No-Load funds’ 0.75%, but more than DRIPX’s 0.72% in 2024.

-The DRIPX Management Team, Vita Nelson, Mario Medina, Lee Nelson, and Byron Perez
+Vita Nelson, Lee Nelson, Mario Medina, and Byron Perez

 Disclaimer:

 Past performance is not a guarantee of future results.
-Must be preceded or accompanied by a prospectus.
-Mutual fund investing involves risk.
 Principal loss is possible.

-Fund holdings are subject to change and should not be considered a recommendation to buy or sell any security.
-Please refer to the schedule of investments in the report for complete holdings information.
+Fund holdings are subject to change.
+Refer to the schedule of investments in the report for complete holdings information.